-Lately I've spent a lot of time trying to help scientists explain in simple words what it is they do.
-Why in the world, you might wonder, should a nonscientific person worry about a thing like that?
-There are two pretty good reasons.
+I'm an actor and a writer, but I've spent lot of time lately trying to help scientists explain in simple words what it is they do.
+Why in the world, you might wonder, should any ordinary non-scientific person worry about a thing like that that?
+There are, I think, two pretty good reasons.